commanderx16/x16-emulator/README.md

 * `-run` executes the application specified through `-prg` or `-bas` using `RUN` or `SYS`, depending on the load address.
 * `-geos` launches GEOS at startup.
 * `-scale` scales video output to an integer multiple of 640x480
-* `-echo` causes all KERNAL/BASIC output to be printed to the host's terminal.
+* `-echo [{iso|raw}]` causes all KERNAL/BASIC output to be printed to the host's terminal.
 Enable this and use the BASIC command "LIST" to convert a BASIC program to ASCII (detokenize).
 * `-warp` causes the emulator to run as fast as possible, possibly faster than a real X16.
 * `-gif <filename>[,wait]` to record the screen into a GIF.
 See below for more info.
 * `-quality` change image scaling algorithm quality